andrew/ultimate-awesome/README.md

 - [awesome-organizations](https://github.com/gejiaheng/awesome-organizations) - :octocat: Collection of really awesome organizations.
 - [awesome-ens](https://github.com/ghiliweld/awesome-ens) - Cool projects using ENS + resources for buidling with ENS.
 - [tailwindcss-awesome](https://github.com/happycodrz/tailwindcss-awesome) - Links around Tailwind.css.
-- [awesome-bayes-nets](https://github.com/hayesall/awesome-bayes-nets) - ⚗️ A curated list of Books, Research Papers, and Software for Bayesian Networks.
-- [awesome-hacking](https://github.com/hunterdii/awesome-hacking) - 🔐 Welcome to Hack-Academia, your ultimate resource hub for all things 🖥️ hacking, 🔧 pentesting, and 🛡️ security research.
-Whether you are a 🌱 beginner looking to explore the world of cybersecurity or a 🧑‍💻 seasoned professional seeking cutting-edge techniques and insights, Hack-Academia is here to empower you. ⚡.
 - [Awesome-Dialogue-System-Papers](https://github.com/jaromirsalamon/Awesome-Dialogue-System-Papers) - 💬A curated list of incredible amount of publications related to Dialogue Systems especially Chatbots and Chit-chat Systems.
 - [react-components-awesome](https://github.com/jaywcjlove/react-components-awesome) - 搜集优秀的 React 组件.
 - [awesome-covid-tech-response](https://github.com/jeffwebb-to/awesome-covid-tech-response) - COVID related layoffs - Support information and tech industry job search resources.